 If you no longer wish to operate as a registered training organisation, you must apply to ASQA to withdraw your registration.

-Until ASQA has approved your application, you remain registered and are required to pay ASQA annual fees.
+Until ASQA has approved your application, you remain registered and are required to pay ASQA annual registration charges.

 After you withdraw your registration, you continue to have some obligations under the NVR Act (the Act).
 Some provisions of the Act apply to non-registered training organisations (RTOs) and former RTOs.